Sarani1612/milestone-project-2/README.md

 - the social media icons are from [Font Awesome](https://fontawesome.com/).

-*This website is purely for educational purposes*
+*This website has been designed for educational purposes only*